DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-01-03-The-Ayurveda-Paradox-How-Ayurveda-Graduates-Are-Fueling-India's-Antibiotic-Crisis.md

 Every time an untrained BAMS graduate prescribes a broad-spectrum antibiotic for a self-limiting viral infection, they're not just failing an individual patient.
 They're contributing to a crisis that could push humanity back to a pre-penicillin era where routine surgeries become deadly and simple bacterial infections routinely kill.

-## Questions That Demand AnswersThe stakeholders in this crisis need to answer some very uncomfortable questions:
+## Questions That Demand Answers: The stakeholders in this crisis need to answer some very uncomfortable questions:

 **To the Ministry of AYUSH:**